-Here at the Reading Group Center, we love love.
-With Valentine’s Day just around the corner, we’ve been craving a little romance in our lives.
+Here at the Reading Group Center, we love love, which is why we’ve been craving a little romance in our lives.
 But we know that all the hearts and flowers can sometimes be a bit overwhelming.
-With that in mind, we’ve compiled a list of some of our favorite books that offer a touch of romance.
-The love story is not necessarily the main plot point in these novels, but you’ll still find plenty of swoon-worthy moments to spice things up.
+With that in mind, we’ve compiled a list of some of our favorite books that offer captivating stories with just a touch of romance, perfect to spice up your reading life.

 “A tall-tale, fairy-tale, soap-opera romance, Mexican cookbook and home remedy handbook all rolled into one . . . one tasty entrée.” —San Francisco Chronicle